 As we approached the trailhead, I was tired, and my feet hurt more than they should have.
 I suspect it was because our second break was too soon; or rather, I hiked too long after the second break without taking another.

-Papa Monkey found one that was in the woods just down the hill from the parking lot.
+Papa Monkey found a tentsite in the woods just down the hill from the parking lot.
 It was kind of nestled in between some rocks and roots, so he wound up rejecting it.
 (I thought it was a perfect spot, though, and set my tent up there.)
 He found another spot further into the woods, and started to set up there, eventually abandoning that site after deciding it was also too rocky and rooty, and also too close to water drainage.

-While I was setting up, Papa Monkey scouted out somewhere up the road, in the woods, off the trail, before deciding he didn't like that site, and instead set up in the day-use area a short walk down the road from the parking lot.
+While I was setting up, Papa Monkey scouted out somewhere up the road, in the woods, off the trail, before deciding he didn't like that site either, instead setting up in the day-use area a short walk down the road from the parking lot.
 While doing that, he realized that he lost his rainfly.

 I searched the area around where I set up my tent, and where he had set up initially, but didn't find the rainfly.
 This meant he had lost it somewhere on the road or in the woods.